hyperfy-io/hyperfy-docs/docs/developers/destructibles.md

 ## Physics

 When the barrel is destroyed, we should have some kind of impact on the user.
 Let's throw them into the air!
 A trigger component can be used to keep track of who is inside the blast radius of the barrel.

 We will import `useEditing` and call it to create the `editing` variable.
-This tells us if the user has the editor open which we will use to show the user a square which represents the blast radius.

-Create a new state variable called inRange, which we use to keep track if the local player is in range of the trigger box.
+This tells us if the user has the editor open which we will use to show the user a cube which represents the blast radius.
+Create a new state variable called inRange, which we use to keep track of whether the local player is in range of the trigger box.
 We need to add two new editor fields, blastradius which will determine the size of the trigger box, and upwardforce which will be the force applied to any user inside the trigger upon destruction.

-Create two callback functions, one for a user entering the trigger box and one for when a user exits the trigger box.
-When other users enter the box we want to ignore them, so check if the user that entered/exited the box has the same user ID as the local client, and if so set the `inRange` state accordingly.
+Create two callback functions, one for a user entering the trigger box and one for a user leaving the trigger box.
+When other users enter the box we want to ignore them (we can only apply physics force on the local avatar), so check if the user that entered/exited the box has the same user ID as the local client, and if so set the `inRange` state accordingly.
 Now in the useEffect, we can check if the user is inRange, and if so we use `world.applyUpwareForce()` to send them flying into the sky.

 We conditionally render a sem-transparent red box with the same size as the `blastradius` editor variable, which acts as a scale guide for the trigger.
 Boxes and triggers have the same scale so a box is a useful stand-in to visualize the position and scale of a trigger.
 This box only shows up when the app state is active and the editor is open.
 Add the trigger component and hook it up to the callback functions we defined earlier.